bhaskarblur/Foodoz-SDUI/README.md

 # Foodoz-SDUI
-A Food sharing android project built with Jetpack Compose using Server Driven UI.
+A Food Ordering android project built with Jetpack Compose using Server Driven UI.
 Backend developed in Node js

 ## Screenshots